t18d/HuangSupplement/docs/bibliography.md

 - Chang Ch'ing, 'Cosmopolitan Mandarin: Linguistic practice of Chinese _waiqi_ professionals', _Journal of Asian Pacific Communication_, 16/2 (2006), 215–35.
 - Dixon, R. M. W., _Basic Linguistic Theory_, 3 vols (Oxford, 2010–2).
 - Greg, W. W., 'The Rationale of Copy-Text', in _Collected Papers_ (Oxford, 1966), 374–91.
-  - but see David Foxon, 'Greg's "Rationale" and the Editing of Pope', _The Library_, 33/2 (1978), 119–24, more useful than Bowers's 72-page disquisition from the same year.
+  - But see David Foxon, 'Greg's "Rationale" and the Editing of Pope', _The Library_, 33/2 (1978), 119–24, more useful than Bowers's 72-page disquisition from the same year.
 - Huang Chu-Ren, and Dingxu Shi (eds), _A Reference Grammar of Chinese_ (Cambridge, 2016).
-  - an unsuccessful adaptation of Rodney Huddleston and Geoffrey K. Pullum (eds), _The Cambridge Grammar of the English Language_ (Cambridge, 2002).
+  - An unsuccessful adaptation of Rodney Huddleston and Geoffrey K. Pullum (eds), _The Cambridge Grammar of the English Language_ (Cambridge, 2002); see the [Grammatical Appendix](https://t18d.github.io/HuangSupplement-grammar/).
 - Huang Yi-lung, 清代避諱研究 (Hsinchu, 2024).
 - Kaufman, Stephen A., 'Gleanings from the Comprehensive Aramaic Lexicon I: Previously Unknown Syriac Words', in _Puzzling Out the Past_ (Leiden, 2012), 93.
 - Kretschmer, Paul, _Sprachregeln für die Bildung und Betonung zoologischer und botanischer Namen_ (Berlin, 1899).